framewiki/framewiki.net/wiki/expansion-bay/radeon-rx-7700s.md

 Customers who pre-ordered Framework Laptop 16 with the RX 7700S Graphics Module received a Starfield Premium Edition game code as part of an AMD rewards promotion.[^2] [^5]

 ## Specs
-The RX7700S uses a Navi 33 GPU die, based on AMD's RDNA 3.0 architecture, featuring 2048 GPU cores, 128 texture mapping units and 64 raster output units.[^3] The module has a 100W TDP and 8GB of GDDR6 vRAM with a 128-bit bus width.[^1]
+The RX7700S uses a Navi 33 GPU die, based on AMD's RDNA 3.0 architecture, featuring 32 compute units, 2048 GPU cores, 128 texture mapping units and 64 raster output units.[^3] The module has a 100W TDP and 8GB of GDDR6 vRAM with a 128-bit bus width.[^1]

 ## Compatibility
 The AMD Radeon RX7700S Graphics Module is compatible with Framework Laptop 16.
 It requires the graphics module interposer.